AltinGruda/Automated-Log-Retrieval-Tool/README.md

 - **Filtering**: Filter logs by priority, tag, process ID (PID), keywords, or time range.
 - **Web API**: RESTful endpoints for fetching logs.
 - **Easy ADB Integration**: Uses ADBKit to interact with the Android Debug Bridge (ADB).
-# Automated Log Retrieval Tool

-A web-based tool to automate and simplify retrieving logcat logs from an Android device using Node.js, Express, React, and ADBKit.

-## 🚀 Features
-- **Retrieve Logcat Logs**: Fetch real-time logcat logs from an Android device.
-- **Filtering**: Filter logs by priority, tag, process ID (PID), keywords, or time range.
-- **Web API**: RESTful endpoints for fetching logs.
-- **Easy ADB Integration**: Uses ADBKit to interact with the Android Debug Bridge (ADB).
 - **Web UI**: A React-based frontend for easier log viewing and filtering.

 ## 🛠️ Technologies Used